-Penalties and additional measures
+Penalties and additional measures [...]

-1. Member States shall lay down rules on penalties applicable to infringements by listed companies of the national provisions adopted pursuant to Article 5(2) and Articles 6 and 7, as applicable, and shall take all necessary measures to ensure that they are implemented.
-In particular, Member States shall ensure that adequate administrative or judicial procedures are available to enable the obligations deriving from this Directive to be enforced.
-The penalties shall be effective, proportionate and dissuasive.
-Such penalties may comprise fines or the possibility for a judicial body to annul a decision concerning the selection of directors made contrary to the national provisions adopted pursuant to Article 6 or to declare it null and void.
-Member States shall, by ...
-[OJ: two years after entry into force of this Directive], notify the Commission of those rules and of those measures and shall notify it, without delay, of any subsequent amendment affecting them.

-- 2. Listed companies may be held liable only for acts or omissions which can be attributed to them in accordance with national law. - 3.
-Member States shall ensure that, in the performance of public contracts and concessions, listed companies comply with applicable obligations relating to social and labour law, in accordance with applicable Union law.
+- 1. Member States shall lay down rules on [...] penalties applicable to infringements by listed companies of the national provisions adopted pursuant to Articles 4(1a), 4a, and 5 of this Directive as applicable and shall take all necessary measures to ensure that they are applied.
+In particular, they shall ensure that adequate administrative or judicial procedures are available to enable the obligations deriving from this Directive to be enforced.
+The penalties must be effective, proportionate and dissuasive.
+Such penalties may comprise fines or the nullity or annulment declared by a judicial body of the selection of directors made contrary to the national provisions adopted pursuant to Article 4a. - 2. [...] - 2a.
+Listed companies may be held liable only for acts or omissions which can be attributed to them in accordance with national law. - 2b.
+Member States shall ensure that, in the performance of public contracts and concessions, listed companies comply with applicable obligations relating to social and labour law, in accordance with the applicable EU legislation on the matter.